joabemorais/tonalogy-api/README.md

 ### ✨ Features

 -   **Harmonic Analysis:** Evaluates chord progressions to determine their tonal characteristics.
--   **🆕 Human-Readable Explanations:** Transforms technical analysis into accessible, narrative explanations in natural language.
+-   **Human-Readable Explanations:** Transforms technical analysis into accessible, narrative explanations in natural language.
 -   **Kripke Model:** Uses modal logic to model the "possible worlds" of a harmonic progression.
 -   **Graphic Visualization:** Generates PNG graphs that represent the tonal journey of the chords.
 -   **Dark & Light Themes:** Support for both light and dark visualization themes with automatic color adaptation.
--   **🌍 Bilingual Support:** Available in English and Portuguese with automatic pattern recognition.
+-   **Bilingual Support:** Available in English and Portuguese with automatic pattern recognition.
 -   **RESTful API:** A simple, HTTP-based interface for easy integration with other applications.

 ### 🛠️ Tech Stack